 R2: 100 feet (30 m) past several ledges to a large pothole ledge.
 Make sure the rope does not cross any remnant cairn anchors where it could get stuck.

 R4: 50 feet (15 m) off a tied-off log down a short flute to a ledge.
-Use the log back one step and pass the sling over a fin, so the rope does not get jammed in the chockstone at the lip of the drop.
+Use an anchor and place the rope so the it does not get jammed in the chockstone at the lip of the drop.